Australian Army Cadets: National Cadet Leadership Group

-The tenure of these appointments is one year.
+The tenure of these appointments is one year, without a possibility of a consecutive appointment.

 The Senior Cadet Leadership Group (SCLG) is a collection of every regional appointment from across Australia.

 This includes regional CUOs, regional RSMs, and where applicable, regional ADJTs and TRGOs.
-The SCLG meets approximately monthly, discussing a range of matters including updates from around the country, and initiatives and taskings passed down from HQ AAC.
+The SCLG meets monthly, discussing a range of matters including updates from around the country, and initiatives and taskings passed down from HQ AAC.

 The SCLG meets at intervals throughout the year.
 Items to be discussed are compiled previous to the meeting by the NATCUO and NATCDTADJT.
 Minutes from each meeting are recorded by the NATCDTADJT and distributed.

 Members of the SCLG

 The SCLG is chaired by the National Cadet Under Officer, with the National Cadet Adjutant as Secretary.
 The Regional Cadet Under Officer and Regional Cadet RSM of each AAC region make up the council, alongside any other regional appointments for which there is some regional variation.
 The regions are divided as follows: North Queensland, South Queensland, New South Wales, New South Wales 2nd, Victoria, Tasmania, South Australia, Western Australia and Northern Territory.